 Aidiniantz v Sherlock Holmes International Society Ltd B.C.L.C.
 188 (Court of Appeal): implied variation of articles of association; directors’ authority; doctrine of laches.

 Ramsook v Crossley Lloyd’s Rep. I.R.
 471: amicus curiae before the Judicial Committee of the Privy Council in a dispute concerning the scope of an insurer’s authority to defend litigation in the name of an insured.

 Lederer v Allsop LLP EWHC 1425 (Ch): successful application against a leading fintech ‘peer-to-peer’ loan arranger for disclosure of the names of its unidentified principals.

-Shah v Shah EWHC 2075 (Ch): successful appeal, based on fresh evidence, against adverse findings of fact in dispute concerning title to Indian real property.
+Shah v Shah EWCH 2075 (Ch): appeal based on fresh evidence in dispute concerning title to land in India.

 Dawson-Damer v Grampian Trust Company Ltd (2017) 20 I.T.E.L.R.
 722 (Supreme Court of the Bahamas): counsel for the Attorney-General of the Bahamas in dispute over the compatibility of the Bahamas’ rules on trust confidentiality with fundamental rights.

 Cassell v Queen 1 W.L.R.
 2738 (Privy Council): counsel for the successful appellant in this challenge to a conviction for corporate fraud.